The How’s And Why’s Of Sealcoat

 These will help block off and protect sidewalks, doors, lampposts, curbs, lawns, gardens and anything else you don’t want blackened with sealer.

-There are two things to consider: quality and quantity.
+There are two things to consider when purchasing sealcoat sealer: quality and quantity.

 The quality of asphalt sealer is important to how long it lasts and how well it protects.
 The highest quality sealer contains coal tar, and it is the most effective at protecting against the elements and repelling water, gasoline, oil, and transmission fluid.

-Another good quality indication is if the sealer is marked “airport-grade”, which must meet the high standards needed for airport runways.
-You may not be able to find such a thing at your local store, but you certainly can find such high-grade asphalt/blacktop sealer right here on our website.
+Another good quality indication is if the sealer is marked “airport-grade,” which must meet the high standards needed for airport runways.
+You may not be able to find airport-grade sealer at your local store, but you can find high-grade asphalt/blacktop sealer on our website.

 As for quantity, you must measure the area where you plan to apply sealant.
 Simply multiply the length by the width for the square footage.
 If you have multiple areas, measure each one individually and add them together.
-Enter this number into our sealcoating calculator, as well as how you plan to apply it, and you’ll know exactly how much you’ll need.
+Enter this number, as well as how you plan to apply the sealer, into our sealcoating calculator, and you’ll know exactly how much you’ll need.
 Remember, it’s better to have too much than have to stop and order more before you're finished.

-Keep In Mind: If you have neglected asphalt sealing for many years, you will need to apply it in 2 thin coats, allowing time to dry in between, so you’ll need to double up on your order.
+Keep in mind If you have neglected asphalt sealing for many years, you will need to apply it in two thin coats, allowing time to dry in between, so you’ll need to double up on your order.